ArnaudHemmerle/data-analysis-on-sirius/README.md

-# XRR on SIRIUS
+# Data analysis on SIRIUS

-This Jupyter Book is a tutorial on the data collection and analysis of X-Ray Reflectivity collected on the beamline SIRIUS.
+This Jupyter Book is a tutorial on the analysis of data acquired on the beamline SIRIUS.